philxchen/SEG2105/README.md

 - Make sure no crashes exist from a click.

-- Add ingredient to recipe.
+X Add ingredient to recipe.

-- Add instruction step to recipe.
+X Add instruction step to recipe.

+- Add cuisine to recipe

+- Add mealtype to recipe

 - Add "favorite" column to recipe DB table.